makostadima/r-novice-intermediate-cambridge-june2015/01-rstudio-intro.md

 This lesson focuses on the fundamentals of R and [RStudio](http://www.rstudio.com/).
 The latter one is a free, open source R integrated development environment.
-It provides a built in editor, works on all platforms (including servers) and provides many advantages such as integration with version control and project management.
+It provides a built in editor, works on all platforms (including servers) and provides many advantages, such as integration with version control and project management.

-**Basic layout**
+### Basic layout

 When you first open RStudio, you will find three panels: